UoLCompSoc/Lectures/2015-2016/Lecture_One.md

 ---

 ## What is Linux?
 Linux is an alternative to the Windows operating system.
-It comes in lots of different versions and the version that we use here at university is called **Ubuntu**
+It comes in lots of different versions and the version that we use here at university is called **Ubuntu**.

+It's a piece of free and open source software that we highly recommend that you get familar with.
+Its also easy to install along side your already existing Window Install, giving you a great programming environment that is very similar to the University's but still with easy access to your existing files.

 ---